The transmit and receive elements are covered by polyurethane. Direct sun can dry out polyurethane and cause it to crack and become brittle.

 If the sonar is mounted on an over the side pole, it is important to provide a cover for the sonar head when it is up and in its stowed position.

 There has been a small number of systems that required extensive repairs due the exposure to the sun and the drying out of the polyurethane.
-Light colored canvas works very well.
+Light coloured canvas works very well.
+At R2Sonic we have a range of custom designed PVC sonar covers for the Sonic Series range.
+The have brass grommets for breathability, neoprene padding under the transducers and nylon straps.
+Highly recommended to extend the lifespan of your sonar.
+Contact your local R2Sonic representative for further details.

 When the head is recovered, it should be rinsed down with fresh water; this includes the sound velocity probe.
 It is recommended that during the washing process inspect the sonar head for any signs of damage.

 Some installations are such that the head is immersed in water long enough to have marine growth on the head.
-First, if you are installing a hull mount, moon pool mount or any mounting arrangement where the head will be immersed for long periods of time, please consider the R2Sonic antifouling coating.
+First, if you are installing a hull mount, moon pool mount or any mounting arrangement where the head will be immersed for long periods of time, please consider the R2Sonic antifouling coating option that is available for all new – or used – Sonic and Sonic-V Series wideband multibeam systems.
+This non-ablative, non-toxic clear coating on the array face will not degrade over time and is designed to last the full lifespan of the sensor.
+This video experiment clearly illustrates the advantage of having the antifouling protection on your sonar.
 Contact your local R2Sonic representative for further details.

 Head Cleaning